-How To Reduce And Reuse Paper In The Office Before Recycling
+Reduce & Reuse Paper in Your Office Before Recycling

-If your company is making efforts to be more environmentally conscious, a commitment to reducing paper usage in the office will have a significant impact.
-While you may not think your office uses a lot of paper based on your paper expenses, the cost of using paper is actually far more than just the price per ream.
-Think about the copier/printer maintenance and ink, mailroom handling, postage costs, and employee time spent copying, printing and processing all your paperwork.
+If your company is making efforts to be more environmentally conscious, making a commitment to reuse paper and reduce office paper usage will have a significant impact.
+While you may not think your office uses a lot of paper-based on your paper expenses, the cost of using paper is actually far more than just the price per ream.
+Think about the copier/printer maintenance and ink, mailroom handling, postage costs, and employee time spent copying, printing, and processing paperwork.

-Here are several ways you can reduce and reuse paper in the office before it gets to the recycling stage.
+Here are several ways you can reduce and reuse paper in the office before it gets to the recycling center.

-Reducing the amount of paper used in the first place is ideal, but the road there can be bumpy.
-Getting management buy-in and having processes in place that are easy for employees to follow are necessary in order to change your office culture about paper usage.
+The road to a reduction in paper usage can be bumpy.
+Getting management buy-in and having processes in place that are easy for employees to follow is necessary in order to change your office culture about paper usage.
 Here are some easy ways to start using less paper in your office.

-- Printing on both sides (bonus: this will also reduce your postage costs for reports you have to mail!)
+- Print on both sides of the paper.
+Bonus: this will also reduce your postage costs for reports you have to mail!

-- Using digital forms.
-If you’re worried about security, save them as a PDF that cannot be edited without a password.
+- Use digital forms.
+If you’re worried about security, save them as PDF files that cannot be edited without a password.

-- Keeping digital records.
-Hire a document scanning company to convert all your old paper files to digital records.
+- Keep digital records.
+Hire a document scanning company to convert all your old paper files to digital formats.

-- Using email or the company intranet for memos and announcements.
+- Use email or the company intranet for memos and announcements.

-- Thinking before you print or copy!
-Reduce the size on the copier and adjust the margins in your word processer to fit more on one page, and only print the pages of a document you actually need.
+- Think before you print or copy!
+Reduce the size on the copier and adjust the margins in your word processor to fit more on each page.
+Only print the pages of a document you actually need.